 7. What if my child is older; can I make an adoption plan?

 There are loving families seeking to adopt children of all ages and races.
-Just call the 24 hour Adoption Answer Line at 1-800-923-6784.
+Just call or text the 24 Hour Adoption Answer Line at 1-800-923-6784.
 They will work hard to find just the right family for you to interview for the adoption.
 You will be able to decide on the contact you wish after the placement.

 7. What if my child has a disability or medical problem, are there adoptive families available?
 I don’t want to put my child into foster care.

 8. My baby will be African American-are there black families seeking to adopt?

 With infertility on the rise, more childless African American and bi-racial couples are turning to adoption to build their families.
 Visit African American Adoptions Online to view waiting adoptive families that are African American and bi-racial.
 You can read about the lifestyle of these prospective families and view their photos before speaking to them on the phone.